ycwu314/ycwu314.github.io/source/_posts/linux-iptables.md

                     jump to chain with no return -match	-m match
 				extended match (may load extension)
+--numeric	-n		Numeric output.
+IP addresses and port numbers will be printed in numeric format.
+By default, the program will try to display them as host names, network names, or services (whenever applicable).
---numeric	-n		numeric output of addresses and ports [!] --out-interface -o output name[+]
+[!] --out-interface -o output name[+]
 				network interface name ([+] for wildcard)
   --table	-t table	table to manipulate (default: `filter')